Cross Registration Program: University of California, Berkeley

 - If the student drops the course prior to completion, it is the student's responsibility to notify both the host and home registrars and to fill out appropriate forms to avoid the recording of a "failure."

 - Grades are reported by the host institution directly to the Registrar's Office of the home institution.
 It is the student's responsibility to make sure the credits have been incorporated into the official records of the home institution.

 - In some cases, the host institution may charge tuition.

 The following conditions must be met before a student may register for credit at another member institution and have the credit accepted toward fulfilling graduation requirements.

-- The student is matriculated, in good standing, and currently enrolled in a full-time degree program.
+- The student is matriculated, in good standing, and currently enrolled full-time in a degree program.